anhducle2388/rpi4_controller_flip-sort_system/README.md

   - Focus on loadcell readings, transfering from Msp430 module code to Raspi 4.
   - IO Digital/Analog Mapping List.
 - [ ] Add threading control for task scheduling between timing control and other communication.
-- [ ] Communication with other modules.
+- [ ] Add Modbus TCP/IP to comm with Ethernet Remote IO.